egpivo/egpivo.github.io/software.md

     <div class="list-group-item row">
         <div class="col-md-6">
         <h4 class="list-group-item-heading"><a href="https://boshiangke.github.io/InfluenceAUC/">influenceAUC</a></h4>
-        <p class="list-group-item-text"> Specialized in binary classification model diagnostics, the
+        <p class="list-group-item-text"> Specialize in binary classification model diagnostics, the
             influenceAUC package is essential for identifying influential observations.
 It provides crucial visualization tools to enhance the understanding of model performance and diagnostic insights.
         </p>